 Climate Change.
 Economists and others have expressed increasing concern about the potential effects of global climate change on property and security values.
 A rise in sea levels, an increase in powerful windstorms and/or a climate-driven increase in flooding could cause coastal properties to lose value or become unmarketable altogether.
 Economists warn that, unlike previous declines in the real estate market, properties in affected coastal zones may not ever recover their value.
 Large wildfires driven by high winds and prolonged drought may devastate businesses and entire communities and may be very costly to any business found to be responsible for the fire.
+The new U.S. administration appears concerned about the climate change problem and may focus regulatory and public works projects around those concerns.
 Regulatory changes tied to concerns about climate change could adversely affect the value of certain land and the viability of certain industries.

-These losses could adversely affect corporate issuers and mortgage lenders, the value of mortgage-backed securities, the bonds of municipalities that depend on tax or other revenues and tourist dollars generated by affected properties, and insurers of the property and/or of corporate, municipal or mortgage-backed securities.
+Losses related to climate change could adversely affect corporate issuers and mortgage lenders, the value of mortgage-backed securities, the bonds of municipalities that depend on tax or other revenues and tourist dollars generated by affected properties, and insurers of the property and/or of corporate, municipal or mortgage-backed securities.
 Since property and security values are driven largely by buyers' perceptions, it is difficult to know the time period over which these market effects might unfold.